AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 keywords: [tailwind css, tailwind, don't like tailwind]
 tags: [dev, css, tailwind, frameworks]
 canonical_url: https://www.aleksandrhovhannisyan.com/blog/why-i-dont-like-tailwind-css/
+last_updated: 2021-03-12
 ---

+> **Update** (<time>3/12/2021</time>): This post has received a lot more attention than I either expected or wanted.
+I've updated it to clarify some points based on feedback I've received from many folks and to offer a more balanced perspective.
+Thanks for reading!

 You're at a restaurant, and there's an odd item on the menu that you've never heard of before, but it piques your interest.
 It sounds like it might be worth a try, though you're not sure.